wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (b) delivers any thing, or causes it to be delivered, to that prisoner.

-    (2) A person who commits an offence against this section is liable to imprisonment for a term not exceeding 3 months, to a fine not exceeding $2,000 or to both.
+    (2) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 3 months, to a fine not exceeding $2,000 or to both.

     (3) In this section, **restricted communication ** means---